kylereicks/picturefill.js.wp/README.md

 ###Caching

-To improve performance, especially in image heavy posts, the output of Picturefill.WP is cached after it is generated.
+To improve performance, especially in image heavy posts, the output of Picturefill.WP is cached with WordPress transients after it is generated.
 The cache will be refreshed automatically every time a post is updated or Picturefill.WP is updated.
 The cache can be manually refreshed by deactivating and reactivating Picturefill.WP from the plugins menu.

 If you suspect that Picturefill.WP's caching is causing trouble with another plugin or theme feature, first try deactivating and reactivating Picturefill.WP.
 If problems persist, try lowering the priority for Picturefill.WP to be executed by adding the following to your functions.php file: